SalinaYu/ASEwhat-happens-when/README.md

 $ netstat -an | grep 216.58.192.196
 ```

-# Packets Hit the "Wire"
+# Packet Hits the "Wire"
-At this point the packet is ready to be transmitted through either:

-* `Ethernet`_
-* `WiFi`_
-* `Cellular data network`_

-For most home or small business Internet connections the packet will pass from
-your computer, possibly through a local network, and then through a modem
-(MOdulator/DEModulator) which converts digital 1's and 0's into an analog
-signal suitable for transmission over telephone, cable, or wireless telephony
-connections.
-On the other end of the connection is another modem which converts
-the analog signal back into digital data to be processed by the next `network
-node`_ where the from and to addresses would be analyzed further.

-Most larger businesses and some newer residential connections will have fiber
-or direct Ethernet connections in which case the data remains digital and
-is passed directly to the next `network node`_ for processing.

-Eventually, the packet will reach the router managing the local subnet.
-From
-there, it will continue to travel to the autonomous system's (AS) border
-routers, other ASes, and finally to the destination server.
-Each router along
+At this point the packet is ready to be transmitted and hits the "wire".
+This could be any L1 construct -- a Cellular, Wifi, or Ethernet connection or a combination thereof.
+The packet will reach the router managing the local subnet and possible hop through one or more routers to eventually arrive at the Autonomous System ([AS](https://en.wikipedia.org/wiki/Autonomous_system_(Internet))) border routers -- ie. at the edge of the internet.

+AS's exchange routing information through BGP ([Border Gateway Protocol](https://en.wikipedia.org/wiki/Border_Gateway_Protocol)) to determine "where" ARIN allocated public IP blocks "live" on the internet.
+Ultimately, the packet will traverse other ASs (while working its way "across the internet") to arrive at the destination border router and its final destination subnet.

-the way extracts the destination address from the IP header and routes it to
-the appropriate next hop.
-The time to live (TTL) field in the IP header is
-decremented by one for each router that passes.
-The packet will be dropped if
-the TTL field reaches zero or if the current router has no space in its queue
-(perhaps due to network congestion).
+Each router along the way extracts the destination address from the IP header and routes it to the appropriate next hop.
+The time to live (TTL) field in the IP header is decremented by one for each router that passes.
+The packet will be dropped if the TTL field reaches zero or if the current router has no space in its queue (perhaps due to network congestion).

-This send and receive happens multiple times following the TCP connection flow:
+## TCP Connection Flow Process

-* Client chooses an initial sequence number (ISN) and sends the packet to the
-  server with the SYN bit set to indicate it is setting the ISN
+* Client chooses an initial sequence number (ISN) and sends the packet to the server with the SYN bit set to indicate it is setting the ISN
 * Server receives SYN and if it's in an agreeable mood:
   * Server chooses its own initial sequence number
   * Server sets SYN to indicate it is choosing its ISN
-   * Server copies the (client ISN +1) to its ACK field and adds the ACK flag
-     to indicate it is acknowledging receipt of the first packet
+  * Server copies the (client ISN +1) to its ACK field and adds the ACK flag to indicate it is acknowledging receipt of the first packet
 * Client acknowledges the connection by sending a packet:
   * Increases its own sequence number
   * Increases the receiver acknowledgment number
   * Sets ACK field
 * Data is transferred as follows:
   * As one side sends N data bytes, it increases its SEQ by that number
-   * When the other side acknowledges receipt of that packet (or a string of
-     packets), it sends an ACK packet with the ACK value equal to the last
-     received sequence from the other
+  * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
-* To close the connection:
-   * The closer sends a FIN packet
-   * The other sides ACKs the FIN packet and sends its own FIN
-   * The closer acknowledges the other side's FIN with an ACK

 _DEMO_
 * Show Wireshark filter for SYNs, follow conversation to show 3WH
 ``tcp.flags.syn==1 && tcp.flags.ack==0``
+* Show the TTL of this SYN packet

-## TLS handshake
+# TLS handshake

+Once the 3WH is complete, the source and destination start passing substantive traffic.
+Our initial request was HTTPS which means its encrypted using TLS (earlier version were called ``SSL``).

-* The client computer sends a ``ClientHello`` message to the server with its
-  Transport Layer Security (TLS) version, list of cipher algorithms and
-  compression methods available.
+* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.

-* The server replies with a ``ServerHello`` message to the client with the
-  TLS version, selected cipher, selected compression methods and the server's
-  public certificate signed by a CA (Certificate Authority).
-The certificate
-  contains a public key that will be used by the client to encrypt the rest of
-  the handshake until a symmetric key can be agreed upon.
+* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
+The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.

-* The client verifies the server digital certificate against its list of
-  trusted CAs.
-If trust can be established based on the CA, the client
-  generates a string of pseudo-random bytes and encrypts this with the server's
+* The client verifies the server digital certificate against its list of trusted CAs.
+If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
-  public key.
 These random bytes can be used to determine the symmetric key.

-* The server decrypts the random bytes using its private key and uses these
-  bytes to generate its own copy of the symmetric master key.
+* The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.

-* The client sends a ``Finished`` message to the server, encrypting a hash of
-  the transmission up to this point with the symmetric key.
+* The client sends a ``Finished`` message to the server, encrypting a hash of the transmission up to this point with the symmetric key.

-* The server generates its own hash, and then decrypts the client-sent hash
-  to verify that it matches.
-If it does, it sends its own ``Finished`` message
-  to the client, also encrypted with the symmetric key.
+* The server generates its own hash, and then decrypts the client-sent hash to verify that it matches.
+If it does, it sends its own ``Finished`` message to the client, also encrypted with the symmetric key.

-* From now on the TLS session transmits the application (HTTP) data encrypted
-  with the agreed symmetric key.
+* From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key -- and we can't look at the application data in Wireshark unless we decrypt the capture with the session key.

-## HTTP protocol
+# HTTP protocol

-If the web browser used was written by Google, instead of sending an HTTP
-request to retrieve the page, it will send a request to try and negotiate with
-the server an "upgrade" from HTTP to the SPDY protocol.
+If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.

 If the client is using the HTTP protocol and does not support SPDY, it sends a
 request to the server of the form::